searchspring/asanaban/README.md

 A sync loop is also running to make sure your Asanaban is always up to date from changes others make.
 Every 5 seconds, Asanaban will check to see if any tasks have changed state or location and will update your board with those changes if found.

+## Custom fields

+Asanaban uses custom fields in Asana to store information such as
+- Colors
+- Timestamp of when the state of a task is changed (location, data)

+Everytime you move, or edit a task, 2 actions will be added to the queue, first is the task being moved, and the second is the timestamp custom field being updated.

+## Asana timeouts

+From time-to-time if you leave Asanaban open for a long period of time, or your computer goes to sleep, the update requests to Asana might time out.
+In this case you will get a red error message on the UI that says "Cannot connect to Asana" until the connection is restored, in which case you'll get a green status message.

 ## Requirements
 - Node